-ECOMMENDATION STRATEGY PROJECT DESCRIPTION NEXT STEPS FOR 2024/2025 RESOURCES/BUDGET FC FOOD PRODUCTION RECOMMENDATIONS • 32.a.i.
+ECOMMENDATION STRATEGY PROJECT DESCRIPTION NEXT STEPS FOR 2024/2025 RESOURCES/BUDGET F FOOD PRODUCTION RECOMMENDATIONS 9 32.a.i.
 Enable and fund the development of a Community Plots Pilot.
 32.a.ii.
 Create and fund an Urban Agriculture Specialist staff position within the Municipality.
 32.a.vi.
-Establish a Community Garden Grant Program IS 32 The proposed Urban Agriculture Specialist (UAS) will support the expansion of HRM's Community Garden Program , new Community Garden Grants Program , and the development of additional Municipallyled urban agriculture programs, including the Community Plots Pilot , altogether increasing HRM's knowledge base and capacity to provide opportunities for community food production.
-Finalize job description & hire UAS Identify sites, establish plots, create application process, and launch Community Plots Pilot Develop TOR and supports for application and performance measurement Launch and evaluate impact, need, and opportunities for Community Garden Grants UAS role & Food Program Funds; Community Plots Pilot; Community Gardens Grant Program Total Budget: \$184,400.00 Municipal Ask (2024/25): \$184,400.00 P 33d.
+Establish a Community Garden Grant Program IS 32 The proposed Urban Agriculture Specialist (UAS) will support the expansion of HRM's Community Garden Program , new Community Garden Grants Program , and the development of additional Municipally- led urban agriculture programs, including the Community Plots Pilot , altogether increasing HRM 's knowledge base and capacity to provide opportunities for community food production.
+Finalize job description & hire UAS Identify sites, establish plots, create application process, and launch Community Plots Pilot Develop TOR and supports for application and performance measurement Launch and evaluate impact, need, and opportunities for Community Garden Grants UAS role & Food Program Funds; Community Plots Pilot; Community Gardens Grant Program Total Budget: \$184,400.00 Municipal Ask (2024/25): \$184,400.00 ß 33d.
 Work with partner organizations to develop a backyard sharing program.
 ES 33 Throughout the development and implementation of the JustFOOD Action Plan, community members have identified a need and interest in greater access to low-barrier spaces for growing food.
 The Backyard Sharing Program will match residents that have available land with those who are seeking land for food production as well as guidance to establish a relationship.
 Finalize Guidebook and template Agreements Develop Platform, launch Program, and promote Evaluate performance and explore opportunities for improvement Platform of potential sites, matchmaking landholders & gardeners, & supports for relationship building.
-Total Budget: \$0.00 Costs covered by food program funds, See Rec 32 Municipal Ask (2024/2025): \$0.00 FC OOD SUPPLY, PROCESSING, AI ND DISTRIBUTION RECOMMENDATIONS P The team continues to support research and seek opportunities to assess the flow of food into and throughout HRM.
-HRM and the and through HRM The team continues to support research and seek opportunities to assess the flow of food into and throughout HRM.
-HRM and the HFPA have collaborated with the National Zero Waste Council (NZWC) for the Circular Food Hubs Pilot (see 51a for more detail Data collection for the Pilot has increased understanding of where food loss/waste is happening across the food system.
-Once the Pilot is complete, the food flow analysis will be incorporated into JustFOOD research and advancement of this recommendation. • 38d.
+Total Budget: \$0.00 Costs covered by food program funds, See Rec 32 Municipal Ask (2024/2025): \$0.00 F DOD SUPPLY, PROCESSING, AI ND DISTRIBUTION RECOMMENDATIONS e 37.
+Assess the flow of food to and through HRM The team continues to support research and see HFPA have collaborated with the National Zero V Data collection for the Pilot has increased unders Pilot is complete, the food flow analysis will be inc Waste Council (NZWC) for the Circular Fo tanding of where food loss/waste is happ od Hubs Pilot (see 51a for more details). ening across the food system.Once the 8 38d.
 Allow community food markets, food-distribution hubs, and stable community supported agriculture distribution sites in municipal spaces.
 Work has begun to collaborate with HRM business units to create an inventory of municipal spaces that would be well suited for local food distribution.
 This work will include identification of opportunities, barriers, and relevant information about spaces that can be used to create a shareable dataset of potential sites for food distribution.
 This work will also be supported by the Food Asset Map (Rec.
 6a) Engage key municipal staff to further develop the inventory.
 Explore opportunities to incorporate in the HRM Food Asset Map or create platform to share inventory Inventory of Municipal Sites for food distribution, retail, etc. Total Budget: \$0.00 Municipal Ask (2024/2025): \$0.00